sewonkimm/sewonkimm.github.io/_posts/2019-07-16-first-post.md

 I made my own Blog!
 From Today, I will commit what I learned everyday.

-#Todo List
+## To do List
-1.Making my own github page
+* Making my own github page
-2.Study algorithm
+* Study algorithm
-3.Making timer app using React, Redux
+* Making timer app using React, Redux